Faculty and Staff Highlights: Carter, Ćosić, Fan, Malone, Smith and More

 Smith Leads Workshops, Keynotes at Conferences

-Smith will continue to lead media literacy workshops and presentations throughout the month of November, travelling as far as Cooperstown, NY.
+Smith will continue to lead media literacy workshops and presentations throughout the month of November, traveling as far as Cooperstown, NY.

 Several faculty members from Webster University’s Professional Counseling Department presented at the Association for Counselor Educator and Supervision (ACES) conference, a bi-annual national conference that attracts mental health educators and practitioners dedicated to highlighting research and best practices in supervision and counselor training.